VIDEO: Victoria’s Habitat for Humanity sparks magic with annual Gingerbread Showcase - Victoria NewsVictoria News

 Since it was founded in 1990, Habitat for Humanity Victoria has shown what real magic is, building 34 homes, funded by events like the Gingerbread Showcase.

-This year’s showcase offers a high-tech donation, allowing visitors to simply tap their card or mobile pay at the station with their favorite gingerbread creation.
+This year’s showcase offers an easy donation method, allowing visitors to simply tap their card or mobile pay at the station with their favorite gingerbread creation.

 Every donation is a vote and each baker has the opportunity to win awards for best interpretation of the theme and the people’s choice award.